cross-the-world/ssh-scp-ssh-pipelines/README.md

 3. ssh if defined

 ## Inputs
-see the [action.yml](./action.yml) file for more detail imformation.
+see the [action.yml](./action.yml) file for more detail information.

 ### `host`